viagostini/GermanyRouting/README.md

 ### Data
 The dataset I am using for this project right now is the [Long Distance Rail Germany](https://gtfs.de/en/feeds/de_fv/).
-My intention is to test with [Regional Rail Germany](https://gtfs.de/en/feeds/de_rv/) and [Germany Full](https://gtfs.de/en/feeds/de_full/) datasets, to increase the volume of data and see how that affects the system.

 I have used a Python script to do some data cleaning and transformation, and saved the resulting data in a Postgres table.